BboxLab/bytel-api-cloud-sample/README.md

 # Bytel API Cloud Sample

-This project is an example app that use the API CLOUD (French TV programmes and VOD)
+This project is a sample NodeJS application that make use of BBox API CLOUD (French TV programmes and VOD)

 1. Ask your credentials here : https://dev.bouyguestelecom.fr/nous-contacter/
 2. Create a ".env" file in this repository with this inside :